 DMOS provides some objects to NHTSA’s list, too: A flashlight, an insulated water bottle, a first-resource package, duct tape, a tarp, street flares, antifreeze, and brake fluid.

 NHTSA’s pointers extend past car contents and preparation.
-The agency advises you to plot your journey and course earlier than you head out in a bad climate.
+The agency advises you to plot your journey and course before you head out in a bad climate.
 They want you to:

 Check the weather, road situations, and traffic.